emptypsk/the_snake/README.md

 Every time the snake eats an apple, it grows in length by one segment.
 The snake can pass through walls and reappear on the opposite side of the field.
 If the snake collides with itself, the game ends.

+## Game Rules v_1.1
+The snake consists of segments.
+The snake moves in one of four directions — up, down, left, or right.
+The player controls the direction of movement, but the snake cannot stop or move backward.
+Each time the snake eats an apple, it increases in length by one segment.
+The snake cannot pass through walls.
+If the snake collides with itself or with a wall (walls are highlighted with an additional color), the game ends.
+Upon reaching a certain number of points, the snake's movement speed increases, and 'Anti-Apples' appear on the field, consuming which the snake decreases in size, and you lose some points.
+Your current score, snake speed, maximum points achieved in the current game session are displayed in the window title.
+When reaching a certain number of points, the snake changes its color.

 ## Controls
 Control of the snake is done using the arrow keys on the keyboard: